jaypetan/garage-website-eee/APIDocumentation.md

 | `ambassadors` | Gets the data related to Garage's ambassador portfolios |
 | `events`      | Gets the data related to events hosted by Garage        |

+### `index`

+Specify the index of data you want to fetch.
+This corresponds to the row index + 2 (accounting for header and starting index) in the Google Sheets.

 ### `fields`

 API will only return data for fields specified.
 If no fields are specifed, all fields will be fetched.